DroppedSyn/ferret/README.md

 2. Create a `settings.py` file (see `settings.py.dist` for an example)
 4. Run `celery beat` and `celery -A tasks worker --loglevel=info`.
 This starts up the scheduler and the task handler.
 This will be replaced by a `supervisord` file at some point.
 5. Follow the bot, send it DMs

+## TODO:
+Refactor the DB queries
+More tests!